Ignite-Laboratories/Enigmaneering/compendium/invariants.md

 ### The Awareness Axiom

-    " Equilibriums can only be reached through mutual awareness and empathy. "
+    " Empathetic equilibriums can only be reached through mutual awareness. "

 ### The Knowledge Axiom